Skip to the content

 Effective mosquito protection during the day and especially during twilight hours (i.e. sunset) is the best preventive measure:

-1. Clothing: Wear well-covering, long-sleeved clothing and long pants and spray clothing with insecticide beforehand (see factsheet “prevention of arthropod bites”)
+1. Clothing: Wear well-covered, long-sleeved clothing and long pants and treat clothing with insecticide beforehand (see factsheet “prevention of arthropod bites”).

 3. Environmental hygiene: Do not leave containers with standing water (coasters for flower pots, etc.) in your environment to avoid mosquito breeding sites.